CarterPhan/SteamLinkerBot/README.md

 # Privacy Policy:

-This is mainly here for Discord's legal purposes.
-We collect 0 data.
-The only data that is fed into the bot is your account and message if it contains a steam link.
-There is no information saved or used for any purposes, good or bad here.
+This is mainly here for Discord's legal purposes, with regards to our official bot labelled ShuuBox#4116.
+Messages (and by extent profiles) do automatically go through the bot, but only so that it can check whether or not there is a steam link inside.
+However, the bot does not store any messages, so there is no information that can be saved or used in any capacity.
+Because there is no storage or permantent collection of data, we physically cannot use or share your data to anyone for good or bad purposes.
+We take data very seriously and will do our best to ensure the security of your data.
+We may update this Privacy Policy from time to time, and it will always be shown on our GitHub page. **However, I as the developer of this specific bot have 0 intention on changing this policy and will only be updating it for clarity or wording's sake.** By using the SteamLinker Bot in your server, you acknowledge and accept the listed policy. **I cannot guarantee that this policy is the same on any fork or variant outside of our official bot, ShuuBox#4116.**

 # Terms of Service: